TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Unified Traffic Environment

 \subsection{Urban Traffic System Modeling}

-Urban traffic is a complex and dynamic system that is composed of multiple transportation subsystems (\eg traffic signals, freeways, public transit, and taxi services).
-These subsystems are tightly coupled through shared infrastructure and network-wide traffic flow, such that interventions in one subsystem propagate through the city and influence the dynamics of others.
-To bridge the sim-to-real gap ignored by prior isolated modeling approaches, we construct a unified traffic environment that integrates heterogeneous transportation components into a single interactive framework.
-This environment enables the agent to perform runtime traffic control through a closed loop of perception, analysis, action execution, and feedback-driven optimization.
-Below, we formally define the key components of our unified traffic environment.
+Urban traffic consists of heterogeneous subsystems coupled through spatial infrastructure and mobility demand constraints.
+We construct a unified traffic environment that integrates subsystems into a shared interactive framework for closed-loop perception, analysis, action, and optimization.

 \begin{definition} \textbf{Traffic Subsystem}.
-A traffic subsystem refers to a basic component of urban transportation that can be controlled to optimize traffic conditions.
-Formally, subsystem $n$ is characterized by its local state $s_t^{(n)}$ and action $a_t^{(n)}$ at time $t$. \end{definition}
+A traffic subsystem refers to a basic component of urban transportation that can be controlled to optimize traffic efficiency.
+Formally, subsystem $n$ is defined by its action space $A^{(n)}$ and action $a_t^{(n)}\in A^{(n)}$ at time $t$. \end{definition}

 \begin{definition} \textbf{Unified Traffic Environment}.
 A unified traffic environment integrates $N$ heterogeneous traffic subsystems into a single shared dynamical system operating over a common physical traffic network.
 It serves as the operational platform for the agentic traffic control process.
-Formally, it is defined by a tuple $\langle N, S^{env}, \{S^{(n)}, A^{(n)}\}_{n=1}^N, \mathcal{F}^{env} \rangle$: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Subsystems}: $N$ is the number of traffic subsystems; \item \textbf{Environment state}: $S^{env}$ is the global environment state space, capturing network-wide traffic conditions; \item \textbf{Subsystem states and actions}: $S^{(n)}$ and $A^{(n)}$ are the state and action spaces of subsystem $n$; \item \textbf{Transition function}: $\mathcal{F}^{env}$ is the unified transition function that models how interventions from subsystems reshape the global environment state, formally defined as:
+Formally, it is defined by a tuple $\langle N, S^{env}, S^{I}, S^{M}, \{A^{(n)}, \Pi_{I}^{(n)}, \Pi_{M}^{(n)}\}_{n=1}^N, \mathcal{F} \rangle$: \begin{itemize}[leftmargin=0.5cm,itemsep=0pt,topsep=0.2em,parsep=0pt] \item \textbf{Subsystems}: $N$ is traffic subsystem number; \item \textbf{Environment state}: $S^{env}$ is the global traffic state space over the entire traffic network; \item \textbf{Infrastructure}: $I$ denotes the common spatial infrastructure, including roads, lanes, stations, and zones. $S^{I}$ is its state space, with infrastructure state $s_t^{I}\in S^{I}$. $\Pi_{I}^{(n)}$ maps subsystem $n$ to the infrastructure it observes or controls; \item \textbf{Mobility}: $M$ denotes the time-indexed mobility domain. $S^{M}$ is its state space, with mobility state $s_t^{M} \in S^{M}$. $\Pi_{M}^{(n)}$ maps subsystem $n$ to the mobility it serves or reshapes; \item \textbf{Transition functions}: $\mathcal{F}^{env}$ is the unified transition function induced by local subsystem transitions over the shared infrastructure and demand states, formally defined as:

-where $s_{t+1}^{env}$ and $s_{t+1}^{(n)}$ are the updated global environment state and subsystem state at time $t+1$, respectively. \end{itemize} \end{definition}